 Kennel Clip for Goldendoodles

-A kennel clip often includes shaving your dog’s head, face, tail, and ears, so make sure you’re clear with the groomer what you’re looking for.
+A kennel cut often includes shaving your dog’s head, face, tail, and ears, so make sure you’re clear with the groomer what you’re looking for.
+This is a great summer cut because the short hair keeps your Goldendoodle cool.

 Heads, Faces, Ears, and Tails

 There is no standard length for the hair on your Goldendoodle’s head, face, ears, or tail.
-It all comes down to your personal preference (and whether those areas are matted when you take your dog to the groomer).
+You can add a poof to the end to give them a flag tail, give them clean feet, round feet, or add pom poms.
+It all comes down to your personal preference (and whether those areas are matted when you take your pet to the groomer).
 Make sure you discuss these areas in detail with the groomer at drop-off.